Product Hunt analysis

 - Shift towards work-life balance: more products related to leisure and non-work activities get featured.

-- Same time work-related categories are getting more featured products as well.
+- At the same time work-related categories are getting more featured products as well.

 - Despite social media fatigue, the number of related products is still rising.